Wealth Club – Compelling investments for experienced investors

 Our view

-Calculus is one of the longest-standing EIS fund managers.
-The fund follows an investment strategy that has been well rehearsed within the existing Calculus EIS fund and VCT.
+Calculus is one of the longest-standing EIS fund managers and the team follows an investment strategy that has now been well rehearsed for over a decade.
+The same strategy is used across Calculus’s EIS and VCT mandates, with the funds usually collaborating and co-investing alongside each other.

-Calculus’ established market position has helped the team raise and deploy a sizeable amount of capital in the last 20 years.
-Many of those investments have been successfully exited, resulting in a stream of realised returns – past performance is not a guide to the future.
+Calculus’s established market position has helped the team raise and deploy a sizeable amount of capital over the last 20 years.
+Since adopting the current strategy in 2013/14, the team has achieved a number of realisations, including 12 profitable exits - past performance is not a guide to the future.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – investments.
 You should base your investment decision on the offer documents and ensure you have read and fully understand them before investing.
 The information on this webpage is a marketing communication.
 It is not advice or a personal or research recommendation to buy any of the investments mentioned, nor does it include any opinion as to the present or future value or price of these investments.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.